AHWA Services and Programs

 Perth, Western Australia

 Attitudinal Healing Western Australia welcomes you to a regular and diverse range of facilitated programs to support your journey.
 You are encouraged to explore the interactive calendar on our website for details of the dates and times for each programme.
-Our groups, training and events take place at our Centre located at 6 Hickey Street, Ardross unless otherwise indicated.
+Our person to person groups, training and events take place at the Miller Bakehouse meeting room at 7 Baal St, Palmyra (unless otherwise indicated) with many of our programs being conducted on-line via Zoom.

 PEER SUPPORT GROUPS